vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 ### With Render Functions

-In some cases pure Javascript, in the form of a render function, is preferable to a template to define component output.
+In some cases we may use pure Javascript, in the form of a render function, rather than a template, to define component output.
 There's a lot to learn about render functions, and you can [read about them on their own page](render-function.html).

 A presentational functional component can be written with a render function.
 Consider our anchored heading again, first as a **standard** component: